 How Hearing Aids Work

-At the time of your hearing evaluation, we will take a case history to determine the type of hearing problem that you have.
-We’ll ask you questions about the onset of your hearing loss, and whether you are experiencing tinnitus (ringing in the ears) and/or dizziness.
+At your hearing evaluation, we’ll talk with you to determine the type of hearing problem you have.
+We’ll ask you questions about the onset of your hearing loss, and whether you’re experiencing tinnitus (ringing in the ears) and/or dizziness.
 We’ll also test your hearing.